Reviews

 But sending a removal request to every site that may have your information is cumbersome and time-consuming.
 Plus youโ€™d have to monitor each website to verify that theyโ€™ve actually removed your information and track each to ensure they donโ€™t repopulate your data.
 DeleteMe does all this on your behalf.

-Itโ€™s worth noting that itโ€™s entirely possible to do all of this yourself.
+Itโ€™s worth noting that you can do all of this yourself.
 In fact, DeleteMe even has a series of guides for DIYers.
-But it would take hours and hours to remove all your data from the sites that DeleteMe covers.
+But it would take hours to remove all your data from the sites that DeleteMe covers.
 For many customers, the convenience of the saved time is worth the cost.

 How it Works